Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Method

 \subsection{Participants}

 We recruited 264 participants from a Japanese crowdsourcing platform~\footnote{\url{https://crowdworks.jp/}}.
-The task was described as ``a survey to evaluate the quality and impression of written messages'', concealing the true purpose of the study.
-After the initial pre-disclosure evaluation, the study's real objective was revealed.
-Participants were then given the option to withdraw with full compensation (600 JPY).
+The task was initially described as ``a survey to evaluate the quality and impression of written messages'', concealing the true purpose of the study.
+After the initial pre-disclosure evaluation, the true objective was revealed, and participants were given the option to withdraw with full compensation (600 JPY).
 Three participants withdrew, leaving 261 who gave additional consent for the post-disclosure evaluation.